 Facelifts continue to be a popular procedure, particularly for women, but we can also perform facelifts on men, a great way to tackle the inevitable signs of ageing.
 Whatever your gender, it’s best to take action before the skin has lost too much elasticity for the best results.

 Face lifts are normally done under a general anaesthetic, and you will need an overnight stay in hospital.

 During the procedure your surgeon will lift and tighten the underlying muscles of your face to create a more aesthetically pleasing contour, a younger appearance, and a rejuvenated facial structure.
 Then they remove the excess pockets of fat and skin that contribute to an aged, tired appearance.

-Excluding brow or eye surgery, it takes about three hours to lift and re-drape the lower jaw area to achieve a significantly improved neck and jaw line.* The procedure can also involve skin and muscle-tightening and the removal of excess skin.
+Excluding brow or eye surgery, it takes about three hours to lift and re-drape the lower jaw area to achieve a significantly improved neck and jaw line.
+The procedure can also involve skin and muscle-tightening, plus removing excess skin.

 Full face lifts tend to result in an overnight stay in the hospital.
 Depending on the type of face lift you have, you should recover within two to four weeks.